-In a study conducted by the Centers for Disease Control and Prevention, 0.7% of adult drivers in West Virginia reported driving after excessive drinking within the last 30 days.
-Furthermore, 1,092 people were killed in crashes involving a drunk driver in West Virginia between 2003 and 2012.
+In a study conducted by the Centers for Disease Control and Prevention, 0.9% of adult drivers in West Virginia reported driving after excessive drinking within the last 30 days.
+Furthermore, 827 people were killed in crashes involving a drunk driver in West Virginia between 2009 and 2018.

 Being cited with a DUI will increase a driver’s insurance rates for years and rates could double overnight.
 Requesting multiple free quotes from a pool of top insurance companies can help your odds of finding cheap car insurance with a DUI in Virginia.

-According to the National Highway Traffic Safety Administration, 398 drivers over the age of 65 were involved in fatal accidents in 2017.
 Many insurance providers look at distracted driving and speeding infractions as a risk, so a ticket will most likely increase your insurance rates.
 How much your rates change will depend on your provider.
 They will also likely take your previous driving record into consideration.
 It’s important to note that if you are cited for distracted driving, your insurance premium could increase even if you were not involved in an accident.

 A traffic violation, such as distracted driving, can impact your rates, even if you do not cause an accident.
 A ticket (or more) on your record can make insurance companies flag you as a higher-risk driver, which will impact your monthly premiums.
 Compare car insurance quotes from multiple providers to find the best rates after a citation.

 In 2019, West Virginia residents had an average credit score of 687 — a one-point increase from 2018.
-While the majority of residents have a “good” credit score, if you have a bad credit score it’s important to understand how that can impact your insurance.
-West Virginia car insurance companies see bad credit as a sign of poor financial responsibility, and therefore will likely raise your premium to protect themselves and hold you responsible.
+While the majority of residents have a “good” credit score, if you have a bad credit score, it’s important to understand how that can impact your insurance.
+West Virginia car insurance companies see bad credit as a sign of poor financial responsibility and therefore will likely raise your premium to protect themselves and hold you responsible.

 When shopping for cheap car insurance for seniors in West Virginia for yourself or a loved one, remember that seniors face a unique set of challenges with age.
 While older drivers tend to have more experience behind the wheel, some physical impairments often show with aging, like vision loss, slower reflexes and changes in attention.